leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Bank Pricing WeWork FT.jpg)

 Choosing the wrong comparable company set or multiple is less of a factor.
-The comp set is socialised among investors beforehand so there's usually broad agreement there \[22\].
+The comp set is socialised among investors beforehand so there's usually broad agreement there \[23\].
 There's only a handful of common multiples (EV/Rev, EV/EBITDA, P/E) so the type of multiple is also broadly understood.

 I agree that banks are biased in the pricing process though, and they are incentivised to be.
-As Matt Levine has written before, the bank is pitching to get hired by the company, hence the higher the price range they pitch the better.
+As [Matt Levine has written before "Matt")](https://www.bloomberg.com/opinion/articles/2019-09-09/we-might-not-be-working "Matt"), the bank is pitching to get hired by the company, hence the higher the price range pitched the better.
 It's easier to get hired when you tell the CEO he's worth $1bn instead of $100mm.
 When they do get hired and need to meet that price is when they start managing expectations.

 The right price for the company is a difficult question, and we'll come back to that later.